 c (beads/ml) = # counted beads x 104 x 50 (dilution factor)

 Mix beads thoroughly by vortexing at maximum speed.
-Add 5×106 beads to a solution containing 200 μM liposomes (20 µl of 1 mM stock), 1 M NaCl (20 µl of 5 M stock) and Mili-Q water up to a total volume of 100 μl in low adhesion polypropylene tubes.
+Add 5×106 beads to a solution containing 200 μM liposomes (20 µl of 1 mM stock), 1 M NaCl (20 µl of 5 M stock) and Milli-Q water up to a total volume of 100 μl in low adhesion polypropylene tubes.
 Mix the solution by flicking the tube gently.

 Incubate for 30 min at room temperature with intermittent mixing.
 (This can be done by flicking the tube gently, but avoid generating bubbles.)

-To wash off excess unbound liposomes, add 1 ml of filtered Milli-Q water, gently vortex the tube at low speed (just enough to dislodge the beads, we use setting 4 on a scale from 1-8) and spin in a swinging bucket rotor at 260xg for 2 min at room temperature in a benchtop top low speed centrifuge (Beckman Allegra 6R).
+To wash off excess unbound liposomes, add 1 ml of filtered Milli-Q water, gently vortex the tube at low speed (just enough to dislodge the beads, we use setting 4 on a scale from 1-8) and spin in a swinging bucket rotor at 260xg for 2 min at room temperature in a benchtop low speed centrifuge (Beckman Allegra 6R).

 Remove 1 ml of supernatant and repeat the washing step 3 more times.